-Rich and Kathy Small have been active in music nearly all of their lives and involved in the Folk, Gospel and Old-Time Music scene for many years.
-Their performances are tailored to include music from the Revolutionary Days of America through Original Compositions of today.
-Traditional instruments such as the Autoharp, Bowed Psaltry, Mountain Dulcimer and Guitar are used to accompany the singing of Appalachian Mountain Ballads, Civil War Laments, Old-Time Gospel Favorites, Lively Audience Sing-a-Longs, Original Compositions and Folk Songs from all eras.
+The Smalls have been involved in the American Folk Music scene for many years.
+Their performances can be tailored to include music from the Revolutionary days of America through their original compositions of today.
+Traditional old time instruments such as the Mountain Dulcimer, Bowed Psaltery, Autoharp, Guitar, Harmonica, Tenor Banjo and various others are used to accompany the singing of Appalachian Mountain Ballads, Civil War Laments, Lively Audience Sing-a-longs, Original Compositions and Folk Songs from all eras.

 When we rotate out a show and add a new show, the playlist will be unavailable for a few minutes.
 Doesn't take long, though, so check back if you get that message on the player.

 Twistin' Tom Radio is a proud sponsor of this wonderful concert series, which features one show a month from October through May.
 Come see some of our radio show guests (and other acts) live!
 Visit our Mountain Rose page for concert schedule, directions and all the good stuff.